Rosalynn Carter’s tiny hometown mourns a global figure who made many contributions at home

 Disappointed and even depressed over their early exit from Washington, the Carters dived back into local life.
 They joined Maranatha Baptist Church, where Rosalynn Carter’s final funeral will be held next Wednesday, Nov.
 29, after having been members of Plains Baptist Church for most of their marriage.

-On Sunday evening, hours after the former first lady’s death, many community members gathered at Plains Methodist Church, where Rosalynn grew up and where the Carters were married, for the Thanksgiving week service.
+On Sunday evening, hours after her death, many community members gathered at Plains Methodist Church, where Rosalynn grew up and where the Carter were married, for the Thanksgiving week service.

 “We had more than 400 people get food,” Campbell said.
 “She would have been proud.”